carlfranklin/MsalAuthInBlazorWasm/README.md

 dotnet new blazorwasm -au IndividualB2C --aad-b2c-instance "{AAD B2C INSTANCE}" --api-client-id "{SERVER API APP CLIENT ID}" --app-id-uri "{SERVER API APP ID URI}" --client-id "{CLIENT APP CLIENT ID}" --default-scope "{DEFAULT SCOPE}" --domain "{TENANT DOMAIN}" -ho -o {APP NAME} -ssp "{SIGN UP OR SIGN IN POLICY}"
 ```

->:point_up: We need to replace all the placeholders with the values we took note on previous steps.
+>:point_up: We need to replace all the placeholders with the values we took note of in previous steps.

 To make it easier, I compiled a summary of all the values we need to replace, and where to get them from, as well as examples of their values based on my current settings.